MeekroDB Quick Start Docs FAQ

 FAQ

-There aren't many new releases these days because the project has reached a "stable" state and there are no known bugs.
+In general, there aren't many new releases because the project has reached a "stable" state and there are no known bugs.
 However, if I find out about any, I'm happy to fix and put out a new release.
 You can report bugs on GitHub.

 How can I be sure that MeekroDB is actually safe?